whereistejas/old-blog-backup/_posts/2020-10-10-SAP-HANA-XSA-Synonyms.md

 **Roles and privileges** allow us to explicitly define which users have access to which objects and what actions they can over those objects.
 Thus, roles allow us to restrict and control user activity.
 Since, we cannot know before-hand which users might use our applications and what roles must be granted to them, these roles and privileges can be granted to users dynamically during runtime, based on their metadata or credentials.

 To access external database objects we need to link the remote schema or external container, to our application.
 However, just this is not sufficient, as we still need to know exactly which database artifact, we are looking for in the source system.
 To link our application to a remote schema or an external container, we use **services**.
 Services can be of two types, an existing service provided by the system, or an user-provided one.
 To point towards a specific database object, we use **synonyms**, which act as aliases.
-Synonyms, are the de facto way of accessing external database objects in SAP HANA XSA.
+Synonyms are the de facto way of accessing external database objects in SAP HANA XSA.
 More conceptual information about synonyms can be found in [this](https://help.sap.com/viewer/4505d0bdaf4948449b7f7379d24d0f0d/2.0.03/en-US/556452cac83f423597d3a38a6f225e4b.html) document [<sup>5</sup>](#references).

 In this blog post, we will cover how to read data from another HDI container, this is also called cross-container access.